Anderson's orthogonality catastrophe: Proof of Theorems and '

 \begin{theorem} \begin{nummer} \item Assume conditions \eqref{def:potential} and let $(L_n)_{n\in\N} \subset\R_{\ge 0}$ be a sequence of increasing lengths with $L_n\upto\infty$.
 Then there exists a subsequence $(L_{n_k})_{k\in\N}$ and a Lebesgue null set $\Nn \subset \R$ of exceptional Fermi energies such that for every $E\in\R\setminus\Nn$ the Anderson integral \eqref{eq:AndInt} obeys

-for every $ 0< a < 1$ and with $\gamma(E)$ given by \eqref{gamma-def}. \item Assume the situation of Theorem~\ref{thm:main}'.
+for every $ 0< a < 1$ and with $\gamma(E)$ given by \eqref{gamma-def}.
+Here, the error term depends on $a$. \item Assume the situation of Theorem~\ref{thm:main}'.
 Then there exists a Lebesgue null set $\Nn \subset \R$ of exceptional Fermi energies, such that for every $E\in\R\setminus\Nn$ the Anderson integral \eqref{eq:AndInt} obeys